 "There," she said with a toothy grin.
 "That wasn't so hard, was it?"

-She threw the bag to the ground, revealing a pile of other tiny bags of powder, flowers and colourful looking fruits, and in an instant, the gang poked their heads into the bag and left one by one, heading towards the forest.
-Eventually, the group that held Shine let go as well, dropping his limp body on the grass as they joined the rest.
-The Meowth was the last to join, who retrieved a silvervine fruit and cupped it in his paws.
-Before he left, he scowled at Curio.
+In exchange for all of the leftover wallets from their stash, which they passed in a conga line to her, Curio threw the bag to the ground in return.
+The sight of those tiny bags of powder, flowers and colourful looking fruits sent the gang over the edge.
+One by one, the Claws poked their heads into the bag and headed towards the forest.
+Eventually, the group that held Shine let go as well, dropping his limp body onto the grass as they joined the rest.
+The Meowth was the last to join, who retrieved a lone silvervine fruit and cupped it in his paws.
+He clutched it in his chest and inhaled deeply.
+With that, he seemed satisfied, but before he left, he scowled at Curio.

 "I thought you was crazy for a Pokemon, or even for somethin' like a human, but you're not even that!
 You're an it!"